abuseofnotation/abuseofnotation.github.io/_posts/blog/2019-01-01-logic-thought.md

 ---
-title: How does the knowledge work - using logic to model real-world thinking
+title: Using logic to model real-world thinking
 layout: blog
 ---